City-of-Helsinki/bestpractice/docs/authentication.md

 * Kanslia (executive office) instance: default instance used by projects, both during development and production
 * KuVa (culture and leisure) instance: instance used by KuVa projects during their development.
 Very flexible registration

-To get access to Kanslia instance, pop by the slack channel #tunnistamo For KuVa instance the onboarding process has already told you the right channels.
+To get access to Kanslia instance, pop by the slack channel #tunnistamo.
+For KuVa instance the onboarding process has already told you the right channels.

 As a concrete result you will have four pieces of data: